BezzB/Capstone-project/README.md

-# Setup-mobile-first
-HTML/CSS & JavaScript capstone project-Art Conference
+# HTML/CSS & JavaScript capstone project-Art Conference

 <a name="readme-top"></a>

 <!--